Course Materials: FAQs

 5. Create your user account with your SFU email address (recommended)

 What are My Options?
-Why does it only show digital version only?
+Why does it only show the digital version only?

 To support SFU's online learning and compliance with physical distancing, we are continuing our online platform with VitalSource and Campus eBookstore (CEI) to provide student choices for digital course materials.
 This means that the SFU Bookstore will be focusing on providing digital course materials moving forward.
 We have partnered with VitalSource and Campus eBookstore (CEI) which supplies online textbooks at a significantly better prices than a physical textbook.